 Powys Pension Fund communicates with all stakeholders, as defined in specific legislation.
-Communication is increasingly distributed via electronic means, with all documents available on www.powyspensionfund.org, whilst staff can be contacted via pensions@powys.gov.uk.
+Communications are increasingly distributed via electronic means, with all documents available on the dedicated Pension Fund website:

+www.powyspensionfund.org, whilst Pension Team staff can be contacted via a dedicated email address: pensions@powys.gov.uk.
 A named Pension Technician is allocated to each member of the Scheme.
-Details of which can been found in Appendix 3.